Jan Philip Solovej: Biography

 Solovej obtained his Ph.D. in 1989 from Princeton University with the thesis on "Universality in the Thomas-Fermi-von Weizsäcker Model of Atoms and Molecules" supervised by Elliott H. Lieb.
 As a post-doctoral researcher, he went to the University of Michigan in 1989/90 and to the University of Toronto in 1990.
 In 1991 (and 2003/04) he was a member at the Institute for Advanced Study.
 From 1991 to 1995, he was Assistant Professor in the Department of Mathematics at Princeton University.
 From 1995 to 1997, he was a research professor at the University of Aarhus.
-Since 1997, he has been a professor in the Department of Mathematics at the University of Copenhagen.
-Since 2016, he has been the Centre leader of VILLUM Centre of Excellence for the Mathematics of Quantum Theory (QMATH).
+Since 1997, he is professor in the Department of Mathematics at the University of Copenhagen.
+Since 2016, he is also leader of VILLUM Centre of Excellence for the Mathematics of Quantum Theory (QMATH).

+He is President of European Mathematical Society during 2023-2026.

 He is Editor in Chief of Journal of Mathematical Physics (since 2019).

 He is married and has two children.

 Recognition

+In 2021, he received the Henri Poincaré Prize from the International Association of Mathematical Physics, "for outstanding contributions to the analysis of quantum many-body problems ranging from the electronic structure of large atoms to the Lee-Huang-Yang asymptotics of the ground state energy of dilute Bose gases".

+He was an invited speaker at the International Congress of Mathematicians in 2022, an invited speaker at the European Congress of Mathematics in 1996 and 2004, and a plenary speaker at the International Congress on Mathematical Physics in 1991, 2003 and 2021.

 Solovej is a member of the Royal Danish Academy of Sciences and Letters (elected 2000) and of the Academia Europaea(elected 2020).
 He was named a Fellow of the American Mathematical Society, in the 2022 class of fellows, "for contributions to the rigorous analysis of quantum systems, particularly many-body systems".